mdsufyan96/Titanic-kaggle/README.md

 # Titanic-kaggle
-ML to predict survivals from titanic disaster
+ML problem to predict survivors of titanic disaster